How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 The Saint George ribbons are ubiquitous in Russia, particularly in the weeks ahead of its Victory Day celebration on May 9.
 They have served as a powerful and effective unifying symbol under Putin, tying together support for the state and the country’s historic contribution to defeating fascism.

-Maria Snegovaya, a scholar of Russia’s domestic and foreign policy, said the orange-and-black Z creates a link between the ongoing invasion and celebrations of the victory in World War II, which she said is understood as “the historic Russian fight against the West.”
+Maria Snegovaya, a scholar of Russia’s domestic and foreign policy, said the orange-and-black “Z” creates a link between the ongoing invasion and celebrations of the victory in World War II, which she said is understood as “the historic Russian fight against the West.”
 It also bolsters the idea of Russia being “historically the winner,” she said.

 “It’s important for Putin to create this connection and build this quasi-ideology, which is not really well developed but it is definitely shaping — and whether it is successful remains to be seen,” she told The Post.